sanvimam/HotelMgmt/README.md

 3. all reservations for a specific hotel:

 SELECT Hotel.nameHotel, Room.typeRoom, Reservations.idReservations, Reservations.number_of_rooms, Reservations.number_of_guests
 FROM Hotel
 JOIN Room ON Hotel.idHotel = Room.idHotel
 JOIN Room_has_Reservations ON Room.idRoom = Room_has_Reservations.idRoom
 JOIN Reservations ON Room_has_Reservations.idReservations = Reservations.idReservations
-WHERE Hotel.idHotel = <hotel_id>;
+WHERE Hotel.idHotel = <hotel_id>
+AND NOT EXISTS (
+    SELECT 1
+    FROM Room_has_Reservations rhr
+    WHERE rhr.idRoom = Room.idRoom
+    AND rhr.idReservations IS NULL
+);

 This query provides the hotel management with a complete list of reservations for a particular hotel.
 It helps monitor occupancy rates and guest booking patterns, enabling management to optimize resource allocation, adjust staffing levels, and plan marketing strategies to maximize room occupancy.
 The data is crucial for understanding booking trends and operational efficiency at a specific location.